 The main objective of the city's West Nile Virus Management Plan is to reduce the risk of human West Nile virus infection, while minimizing environmental impacts.
 There are many species of mosquitoes in Boulder, but only three - Culex tarsalis, Culex pipiens and Culex erythrothorax - are known to transmit or vector West Nile Virus.

 A grid of adult mosquito traps are placed around the city and monitored weekly from late May through mid-September to determine the numbers of Culex mosquitoes and samples of mosquitoes are tested for West Nile virus infection.
 The Vector Index - an esimate of the risk of WNv to people, will be posted each week here as well as a weekly report that provides an overview of mosquito activity in the region and West Nile virus testing results.

 Most of the 50+ species of mosquitoes in Colorado are "nuisance" mosquitoes - they bite people, but they do not transmit disease.
-The City of Boulder treats limited sites to reduce the number of nuisance mosquitoes around several popular recreational areas and the Greenbelt Meadows and San Lazaro neighborhoods.